Early Access Update #15: Expanding the World with New Islands, Map Mechanics, and Core Gameplay Systems

 Fixes and Stability

-We fixed multiple issues across the game:
+We fixed many issues in the game:

-- teleport issues during boarding
+- teleportation issues during boarding

-- AI problems in several locations
+- AI errors in different locations

 - improved stability of Saint Vincent loading